 16. Recovery.
 Muscles primarily grow from using them and exercise.
 Bodies break food down into invisibly small particles to use as energy, no matter how big the animal.
-The less energy going into digesting, the more going into recovery, building muscle and expanding fitness levels.
-Your body just feels loads more efficient when eating plant-based (especially when primarily whole foods).
+The less energy going into digesting, the more that goes into recovery, building muscle and expanding fitness levels.
+Your body just feels much more efficient when eating plant-based (especially when primarily whole foods).

 17. Connection.
-You're more connected with your body and are more sensitive to how it's working.
-More of a sense of ownership with your health.
-Life less lived in a doctor's office managing varying levels of sickness, and more in tune with thriving and enjoying the simple beauty of a healthy, functioning body.
+You're more connected with your body and are more sensitive to how it's working, and have more of a sense of ownership with your health.
+Your life is less lived in a doctor's office managing varying levels of sickness, and you're more in tune with thriving and enjoying the simple beauty of a healthy, functioning body.

 18. Identity.
 Given the choice, eating plants is more intuitive and seems to flow more with humans.
-None salivate at the sight of a live animal, blood or a dead animal.
+No one salivates at the sight of a live animal, blood or a dead animal.
 Most just salivate at the disguised after product.
-Just a deeper sense of awareness and familiarity following intuition and common sense.
+There's just a deeper sense of awareness and familiarity following intuition and common sense.

 19. Peace.
 Knife, gun, fishing rod or your wallet in the store.
-Finding challenges and pleasures in life that don't involve unnecessary death, destruction or the spread of darkness in some way, just feels much nicer.
-Not necessarily some guaranteed happiness, but definitely a sense of inner peace striving for your best and going vegan is quite easy.
+Finding challenges and pleasures in life that don't involve unnecessary death, destruction or the spread of darkness in some way just feels much nicer.
+Not necessarily some guaranteed happiness, but definitely a sense of inner peace striving for your best.

 20. Animals.
-It's really awesome to see animals out back, in the ocean or woods and know you don't ever have to kill them or fund another to do it.
+It's really awesome to see animals in your backyard, in the ocean or in the woods and know you don't ever have to kill them or fund another to do it.
 You can just quietly admire them alive.